cristianoalpigiani/2024-07_usatlasworkshop_tutorial/_episodes/02-atlasenv.md

 ## Accessing ATLAS data: your X509 proxy certificate

-If you need to access ATLAS Data, you will need to copy your X509 certificate to the Analysis Facility.
+If you need to access ATLAS Data, you will need to copy your X509 certificate to the Analysis Facility (<a href="https://cafiles.cern.ch/cafiles/">https://cafiles.cern.ch/cafiles/</a>.).
 Store your certificate in $HOME/.globus and do:

 * note: if the extension of your certificate is `.p12`, just replace `.pfx` with `.p12`